 For a change, we had our morning coffee together, in some peace and quiet, without the rush to get ready and get out.
 While she wandered around the apartment afterwards, taking in the freshness that mornings like these bring, I sat by the window and looked out, at possibly the best view one could ever witness;

-My thoughts from previous night were interrupted as I noticed that the flowers in the garden right across from us were in full bloom.
+My thoughts from the previous night were interrupted as I noticed that the flowers in the garden right across from us were in full bloom.
 I made a mental note to go there with my daughter and take some pictures.
-No use asking my son as he had made clear that no photograph of his was to be taken during the entire trip.
-Sometimes I pray that he truly is an old soul in this selfie obsessed world.
+No use asking my son.
+He had made clear that no photograph of his was to be taken during the entire trip.
+Sometimes I pray that he truly is an old soul in this selfie-obsessed world.

 It had rained the previous night and nature all around was bright and colourful, clean and smiling.

 Looking further below and I felt a warm fuzzy feeling as it dawned on me – once again – that I was surrounded by vineyards.
-A little patch stood there in-between the houses on the hill ready with grapes that were at the conception of their journey to become wine one day.
-How cool was that, I thought, a vineyard for your neighbor and a life where your very existence would eventually result in something so beautiful and appreciated the world over.
+A little patch lay in-between the houses on the hill, ready with grapes that were at the conception of their journey to become wine one day.
+How cool was that I thought, a vineyard for your neighbour and a life where your very existence would eventually result in something so beautiful and appreciated the world over.

-Just then, I heard my son call out for his mom, checking if we – or maybe only she – were still around.
+Just then, I heard my son call out for his mom, checking if we – or maybe, only she – were still around.
 We were.
-My daughter woken up by the noise my son was making made a mooing sound in irritation asking no one in particular to let her sleep.
+My daughter, who was woken up by the noise, made a mooing sound in irritation asking no one in particular to let her sleep.